stefandanzl/typst-export/README.md

 ### Figures
 Figures are created from embed links of image files, and are recognized by their file suffix.
 A caption can be added in the display section of the link: `![[image.jpeg|caption text here]]`.
 There are some themes in Obsidian which will display captions of this kind.
 Figures are referenced with wikilinks to the embedded file.

-Images will be copied to a subfolder of the output folder named "Files".
+Images will be copied to a subfolder of the output folder named "Attachments".
 #### Excalidraw support
 To export excalidraw embedded images, follow the following instructions.
 1. In the Excalidraw settings, enable "Embedding Excalidraw into your Notes and Exporting > Export Settings > Auto-export Settings > Auto-export PNG".
-2. Make sure that the PNG exported by Excalidraw is in the /Files folder at the root of your vault.
+2. Make sure that the PNG exported by Excalidraw is in the /Attachments folder at the root of your vault.
 The embedding wikilink can be to the Excalidraw note (instead of the exported PNG).
 ### Lists
 Both ordered, and unordered lists are supported.
 Lines following a number will be included in the item, regardless of indent.
 To finish a list, leave a blank line.
 Nested unordered lists are not supported.
 # Known limitations